jcabad100/M5-Stack-Projects/README.md

 F) IMPOPRTANT: The App needs WIFI connectivity to get local time from public website

-D) On UiFlow (webbrowser) choose Core2 (appears with gray border, no yellow version( change yoru device API KEY
+D) On UiFlow (https://flow.m5stack.com/) choose Core2 (appears with gray border, no yellow version( change yoru device API KEY

 E) Open the *.m5f app source coude and edit the Wifi SSID and its Password according your local WIFI netwowrk